If Jesus Rose from the Dead, then (#25) We Will Also Rise

 When Moses and Elijah came back and had a chat with Jesus, they were in their physical bodies.
 When Jesus rose, saints came out of their tombs, and appeared to many in Jerusalem.

-The resurrection of the dead, physically, is a consistent teaching throughout the whole of Scripture.
+The physical resurrection of the dead is a consistent teaching throughout the whole of Scripture.

 And, of course, the overarching event is the resurrection of Jesus.
 He was physically raised from the dead as we have already examined.
 Magdalene heard Him, the women grasped His feet, Thomas touched His wounds, and the disciples ate with Him.
-Jesus made it a point, when He asked them for fish to eat, that He was not a ghost or spirit, but He was in His resurrected body.
+When Jesus asked them for fish to eat, it became undeniable apparent that He was not a ghost or spirit, but in His resurrected body.

 This, therefore, became the main theme of the teaching of the apostles.
 In fact, when they were selecting someone to take the place of Judas, the single criteria was that it had to be one who had been with Jesus the whole time and who could “witness to his resurrection”.
 Acts 1:22